-- Each Academy within the Trust has considerable reliance on continued Government funding through the ESFA and there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms; - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks; - Reputational the continuing success of the individual Academies is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
-To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; - Staffing the success of the Academies is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - All finance staff receive training to keep up to date with financial practice requirements and develop their skills; - Financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
-The risk in this area is considered to be low; - Defined benefit pension liability as the Government has agreed to meet the defined benefit pension liability of any Academy ceasing to exist, the main risk to the Trust is an annual cash flow funding of part of the deficit.
+- Each Academy within the Trust has considerable reliance on continued Government funding through the ESFA and there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms; - Failures in governance and/or management The risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation and statutory returns.
+The Trustees continually review and ensure that appropriate measures are in place to mitigate these risks; - Reputational The continuing success of the individual Academies is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
+To mitigate this risk Trustees ensure that pupil progress and outcomes are closely monitored and reviewed; - Safeguarding and child protection The Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; - Staffing The success of the Academies is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - All finance staff receive training to keep up to date with financial practice requirements and develop their skills; - Financial instruments The Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
+The risk in this area is considered to be low; - Defined benefit pension liability As the Government has agreed to meet the defined benefit pension liability of any Academy ceasing to exist, the main risk to the Trust is an annual cash flow funding of part of the deficit.
 Trustees take these payments into account when setting the annual budget plan.

-The Trust and each Academy have continued to strengthen its risk management process throughout the period by improving the process and ensuring staff awareness.
+The Trust and each Academy continually strengthen its risk management process throughout the period by developing the process and ensuring staff awareness.
+For example, extra criteria relating to ICT infrastructure and security.